 PALOOKA is big thick two guitar rock the way God intended it.
 Singer Paul Passarelli belts out melody lines full of emotion and purpose with tenacity.
-Chris Quinn and Glen Logan trade flurries of devastating and searing guitar punches reminiscent of a barroom brawl.
+Duffy Delgado and Glen Logan trade flurries of devastating and searing guitar punches reminiscent of a barroom brawl.
 All of which sits on the rock solid pounding foundation built on the talents of Howard Binner on bass and the percussive mauler Jason Reavis on drums.

 PALOOKA clearly borrows from their past contributions to bands like Overlord, Bible Stud, SGM, Debutant, Razrez, Lipstick, October and Kingmother.
 PALOOKA brings those and other influences together to offer a complete and contemporary take on Hard Rock/Alternative music full of honest emotion and grit.

 Paul Passarelli also sings in 70 Proof and for the last decade he has sung for the Flight to Mars annual Crohn's benefit shows.

 What's Wrong With Wanting Everything is not only the title of PALOOKA’s cd and the accompanying title track but it also seems to be their approach to putting together an album.
 The 11 songs on this cd cover a lot of ground which at times makes it hard to fathom how all these often divergent tunes sit so closely together, so comfortably.
 The good news for the listener is that they do.